What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?: CONCLUSION AND BROADER IMPACT

 However, there are limitations to our findings.
 In particular, while we rely on docking software such as Vina, the gold standard for evaluation in the SBDD realm, the ideal validation would entail wet lab experiments or molecular dynamics simulations.
 That said, such methods are often prohibitively expensive and could utilize the significant resources afforded by models such as SimpleSBDD.

 The very nature of SimpleSBDD as a generative model, especially with its property optimization capabilities, brings with it risks.
-As SBDD models become increasingly adept at designing molecules with specific properties, we must remain vigilant of the potential unintended outcomes, since streamlining the design process could accelerate the design of harmful biochemicals.
+As SBDD models improve at designing molecules with specific properties, we must remain vigilant of the potential unintended outcomes, since streamlining the design process could accelerate the design of harmful biochemicals.

-\paragraph{Reproducibility statement} All our experiments are reproducible.
-Code and the trained models are available under MIT Licence at \url{github.com/rafalkarczewski/SimpleSBDD}.